masc-ucsc/docs/docs/pyrope/03-bundle.md

 assert animal.mammal.human == 0b101000
 ```

-In general, if there are no value specified in an entry, the number of bits is
+In general, if there is no value specified in an entry, the number of bits is
 equivalent to the number of entries in the tuple.

-It is possible to use a sequence which is more consistent with hardware languages.
+It is possible to use a sequence that is more consistent with hardware languages.

 ```
 enum v3:int = (